About test accommodations

 - Please allow at least two hours minimum for your scheduled test date and time.
 The admissions test is not timed, so you are permitted to take as long as you need to write the test.

-A Testing Services staff member will provide you a copy of your test results shortly after you complete your test(s).
+A Testing Services staff member will provide you a copy of your test results after you complete your test(s).

 Schedule an admissions test

 To schedule an admissions test, please complete our admissions test request form.